-Fugitive Catalan Puigdemont arrives at EU parliament
+Fugitive Catalan leader Puigdemont becomes EU legislator

 The two are wanted in Spain for their role in an illegal 2017 secession bid by the Catalan government and separatist lawmakers.
 They fled in exile to Belgium after the attempt failed and were elected to the European Parliament in May as representatives of Catalan separatist parties from Spain.

-The regional Catalan coalition government was also in Strasbourg in support.
+The regional Catalan coalition government was also in Strasbourg in support, demanding that all three elected politicians should be in Strasbourg, including Junqueras.

+“Three MEPs … were elected for the European elections by some 2 million European citizens and these citizens have the right of representation,” Alfred Bosch, the foreign minister of the regional Catalan government, said of Junqueras.
+A Spanish court sentenced Junqueras in October to 13 years in prison for sedition.

+“He has the same rights as we have,” said Puigdemont.
+“He got more than a million votes.
+Freedom was not respected.”